Kwabena Adu Kyei

-Kwabena Adu Kyei is a Ghanaian politician and member of the first parliament of the second republic of Ghana representing the Amansie East Constituency under the membership of the Progress Party.
+Kwabena Adu Kyei (born 27 November 1933) is a Ghanaian politician who was a member of the first parliament of the second republic of Ghana representing the Amansie East Constituency under the membership of the Progress Party.

 Early life and education

-Kwabena was born on 27 November 1933 in the Ashanti region of Ghana.
+Kyei was born on 27 November 1933 in the Ashanti region of Ghana.
 He attended Achimota School, Accra formerly Prince of Wales College and School, Achimota and later Achimota College.
 He thereafter proceeded to Roosevelt University College now Roosevelt University, Chicago, Illinois where he obtained his Bachelor of Science degree in Business Biology.